slientskyslayer330/Digital-Design-with-HDL/README.md

     --INSERT YOUR FUNCTION HERE--
 END BEHAVIORAL;

--- Entiity--
+-- Entiity variable --

-in , out, inout , buffer ( the last two dont use)
+in , out, inout , buffer ( the last two dont use).

---assigning format--
+# --assigning format--

-1 bit is assigned by single quoted format: i.e. '0','1' multibit is assigned by double quoted format: i.e. "0000", "001" interger is assigned by without quoted format: i.e. 4,8,315
+1 bit is assigned by single quoted format: i.e. '0','1'. multibit is assigned by double quoted format: i.e. "0000", "001". interger is assigned by without quoted format: i.e. 4,8,315.

+# --Signal format and types--

+# SIGNAL signal_name : type_name ;
+BIT, (not used)
+BIT_VECTOR, (not used)
+# STD_LOGIC,
+# STD_LOGIC_VECTOR,
+STD_ULOGIC, (not used)
+# SIGNED,
+# UNSIGNED,
+# INTEGER,
+ENUMERATION,(not used)
+and BOOLEAN.(not used)

+# -- VHDL Operators--